 You can extend Zowe in multiple ways.
 You may extend Zowe with microservices, which may start a new service within Zowe.
 You can also create Zowe App Framework plug-ins to provide users with a UI.

-Before you start, review the following terms first.
+Before you start, review the following terms:

-- extension: is similar to component but excludes Zowe core components.
+Extension is similar to component but excludes Zowe core components.
 It is recommended that you install all Zowe extensions into a shared extension directory.

 You can package Zowe components (extensions) into various formats.
 You can package them as a stand-alone PAX, ZIP, or TAR file.
 You can also bundle and ship your Zowe extension(s) within another product.

 jobs-api-package-1.0.4.zip, consists of the following files and directories: